 The Testicular Self Exam (TSE) can be done a few ways, what is important is that you are conducting the exam monthly.
 The TSE is best done in the shower since the scrotum is more relaxed and it is easier to examine your testicles.
 Examine each testicle with both hands.
 Place the index and middle fingers under the testicle with the thumbs placed on top.
 Roll the testicle gently between the thumbs and fingers — you shouldn’t feel any pain when doing the exam.
 Don’t be alarmed if one testicle seems slightly larger than the other, that’s normal.

 We all have our own unique anatomy, so you should know if there are masses and if they are increasing in size.
 While some patients will only have an abnormal testicular exam.
-Other signs and symptoms include: discomfort or pain in the testicle, development of breast tissue, heaviness in the scrotum, pain in the lower abdomen, or general cancer symptoms (fever/weight loss/fatigue).
+Other signs and symptoms include discomfort or pain in the testicle, development of breast tissue, heaviness in the scrotum, pain in the lower abdomen, or general cancer symptoms (fever/weight loss/fatigue).

 The differential diagnosis (other possibilities) for testicular cancer is small, given the relative size of the area.
 Varicoceles are varicose veins in your scrotum, very common in men (like a bag of worms).
 Hydroceles are benign masses of fluid; occasionally they are removed due to pain or size.
 Epididymal cysts and spermatoceles are only different by their size.
 Cysts greater than 2 cm are classified as spermatoceles.
 Cysts are occasionally removed secondary to pain.

 Testing for testicular cancer is for the most part noninvasive and quick.
 If you notice something abnormal, you should immediately see your primary provider.
 Your provider will probably do a manual testicular exam because it may be something as benign as a varicocele.
-If your provider is also suspicious and rule out cancer, he or she will probably send you for an ultrasound.
+If your provider is also suspicious and rules out cancer, he or she will probably send you for an ultrasound.

-An ultrasound of the testicles is only about 70% effective at finding tumors, but is very good for distinguishing between hydroceles and testicular cancer.
-Blood test for tumor markers can be a good indicator of testicular cancer and should be the next testing completed.
+An ultrasound of the testicles is only about 70% effective at finding tumors but is very good for distinguishing between hydroceles and testicular cancer.
+A blood test for tumor markers can be a good indicator of testicular cancer and should be the next testing completed.
 CT scans are on par with ultrasounds, but since there is a large amount of radiation unwarranted radiation exposure, CTs are not the primary imaging study.
-If you are diagnosed with testicular cancer, you will likely receive CT scan that would identify any lymph node involvement and/or metastasis.
+If you are diagnosed with testicular cancer, you will likely receive a CT scan that would identify any lymph node involvement and/or metastasis.
 The only definitive way to identify testicular cancer is through an orchiectomy (testicular removal).

 When the orchiectomy is complete, the testicle is evaluated microscopically for any cancer and type.
-Based off the staging of the cancer, a patient might receive chemo and radiation therapy.
+Based on the staging of the cancer, a patient might receive chemo and radiation therapy.
 Once treatment is complete and the patient is in remission, there will be periodic evaluation and blood testing for a period of time.

-No man wants to make a trip do the doctor to get his genitals fondled.
+No man wants to make a trip to the doctor to get his genitals fondled.
 However, testicular cancer is real and it happens.
 There have been several cases in my own unit, the 75th Ranger Regiment.
 Due to early intervention, all the patients made a complete recovery and are still serving today.
-Take the time to learn the TSE, do it monthly and make an appointment with your provider if you find something abnormal.
+Take the time to learn the TSE, do it monthly, and make an appointment with your provider if you find something abnormal.

 The Author provides information, content, and/or data (collectively, “Information”) contained therein for informational purposes only.
 The Author does not provide any medical advice, and the Information should not be so construed or used.
-Using, accessing and/or browsing the Site and/or providing personal or medical information to the Author does not create a provider-patient relationship between you and the Author.
-Nothing contained in the Site is intended to create a provider-patient relationship, to replace the services of a licensed, trained physician or health professional or to be a substitute for medical advice of a physician or trained health professional licensed in your state.
+Using, accessing, and/or browsing the Site and/or providing personal or medical information to the Author does not create a provider-patient relationship between you and the Author.
+Nothing contained in the Site is intended to create a provider-patient relationship, to replace the services of a licensed, trained physician or health professional, or to be a substitute for the medical advice of a physician or trained health professional licensed in your state.
 You should not rely on anything contained in the Site, and you should consult a physician licensed in your state in all matters relating to your health.
-You hereby agree that you shall not make any health or medical related decision based in whole or in part on anything contained in the Site.
+You hereby agree that you shall not make any health or medical-related decision based in whole or in part on anything contained in the Site.